 Debt Management Division

-The Debt Management Division provides central coordination for all state-issued debt, including over $6 billion in general obligation and revenue bonds and certificates of participation.
+The Debt Management Division provides central coordination for all state-issued debt, including general obligation bonds, revenue bonds and certificates of participation.
 The division monitors local and national bond markets, as well as financial and economic trends that impact bond issuance structures and interest rates.

 The Finance Division provides cash management and investment operational support services to all Oregon state agencies and hundreds of Oregon local government entities, including cities, counties, schools and special districts.
 The division also administers public funds collateralization requirements governed by ORS Chapter 295.
 The division manages over 18.5 million financial transactions annually - including cash deposits, electronic fund transfers and check issuances - with over $166.5 billion flowing in and out of the division each year.

-The Investment Division manages on behalf of Oregonians a portfolio with a market value of over $87 billion.
+The Investment Division manages on behalf of Oregonians a portfolio with a market value of nearly $88 billion.
 The division manages the Oregon Public Employees Retirement Fund (OPERF), the State Accident Insurance Fund (SAIF), the Oregon Short Term Fund (OSTF), the Common School Fund, and several state agency fixed income portfolios.
-With assets exceeding $69 billion, OPERF was recently ranked the 20th largest pension fund in the U.S.
+With assets nearly $70 billion, OPERF was recently ranked the 20th largest pension fund in the U.S.